locothedev/usdc-blacklist/README.md

 ## Description

-A simple ui (web2ish) that shows latest (usdc) blacklisted wallets on ethereum.
+A dead simple ui (web2ish) that shows latest (usdc) blacklisted wallets on ethereum.

-Written in Typescript and using [Deno](https://deno.land) and [Fresh]{https://fresh.deno.dev} for blazing fast development.
+Written in Typescript and using [Deno](https://deno.land) and [Fresh](https://fresh.deno.dev) for blazing fast development.

 ### Requirements